selsamman/proxily/README.md

 ```
 ### Update Conflicts ###

 When you change the state outside the transaction these changes are visible within the transaction unless you have already updated a property in which case the transaction sees the updated property.
 It is up to you to ensure that conflicting changes do not cause a logical inconsistency in the state.
-It is therefore recommended to ensure that overlapping parts of the state are not simaltaneously updated inside and outside of the transaction.
+It is therefore recommended that you ensure that overlapping parts of the state are not simultaneously updated inside and outside of the transaction.

-Because proxily applies a very simple update mechansim that uses Object.assign to copying properties back to the original objects when you commit it is possible under some circumstances that the changes stemming from the commit will be moot.
+Proxily applies a very simple update mechansim when you commit.
+It uses Object.assign to copying properties back to the original objects when you commit.
+Therefore it is possible under some circumstances that the changes stemming from the commit will be moot.
 For example if you update the address of a customer that you deleted outside the transaction, the customer will remain deleted even if you commit the changes to update the address.
 # Design Goals

 ### Similarities to MobX